Computing abelian varieties over finite fields isogenous to a power

 \end{prop} \begin{proof} The statement follows from the fact that $\Hom_R(I_i,J_j)=(J_j:I_i)$ since every $R$-linear morphism $\vphi:I_i\to J_j$ is a multiplication by $\alpha\in K$, where $\alpha$ is the image of $1_K$ under the induced $K$-linear endomorphism $\vphi\otimes \Q$ of $K$. \end{proof}

 In particular, for $M=S_1\oplus \ldots \oplus S_{r-1}\oplus I$ as above we have

 and

 If $R$ is a Bass order and $M$ and $N$ are two modules in $\BassMod{r}$, it is easy using Theorem \ref{thm:decompmodules} to check whether they are isomorphic.
-If this is the case, it is possible to explicitly construct a matrix $A_0$ realizing the isomorphism, as the next example shows. \begin{example}[{\cite[Lemma 8]{BF65}}] Let $I_1$ and $I_2$ be fractional $R$-ideals with multiplicator rings $S_1$ and $S_2$, respectively, with $S_1 \subseteq S_2$.
+If this is the case, it is possible to explicitly construct a matrix $A$ realizing the isomorphism, as the next example shows. \begin{example}[{\cite[Lemma 8]{BF65}}] Let $R$ be a Bass order and let $I_1$ and $I_2$ be fractional $R$-ideals with multiplicator rings $S_1$ and $S_2$, respectively, with $S_1 \subseteq S_2$.
 Then by the classification given in Theorem \ref{thm:decompmodules} we have an $R$-linear isomorphism